browsermt/students/eten/README.md

 # Estonian-English NMT systems

-Teacher and students models for Estonian.
+Teacher and student models for Estonian.

 ## Teachers